 Yields are falling

-Gross rental yields on prime residential property in central Lima are moderate.
-They have been falling over the past few years.
-Apartments in Lima have rental yields ranging from 5.77% to 5.80%, based on the Global Property Guide research in September 2016.
+Gross rental yields on prime residential property in central Lima are moderate and have been on a declining trend over the past few years.
+Apartments in Lima have rental yields ranging from 4.3% to 5.9%, based on the Global Property Guide research in November 2017.

 Gross rental yields have significantly declined over the past few years:

 - In 2009, yields ranged from 9.46% to 13.56%.

 - In 2010, yields ranged from 7.30% to 10.66%.

 - In 2011, yields ranged from 6.68% to 8.86%.

 - In 2013, yields ranged from 6.29% to 9.15%.

 - In 2014, yields ranged from 5.25% to 7.62%.